Halloween is perhaps our favorite holiday.

 And that means, more candy, more It’s the Great Pumpkin, Charlie Brown, and more really scary TV shows and movies.

-It also means tonight is Devil’s Night—a night mostly associated with mayhem and Detroit, MI.
+It also means Devil’s Night—a night mostly associated with mayhem and Detroit, Michigan.
 And since Detroit is the automotive motherland, a list of our favorite scary cars and trucks from TV and cinema seems the only logical course of action.

 See what we did there?
 Of course you do.
 Smarties.

 We’re a bunch of tough guys (and gals) who don’t scare easily.
 So “scary” is probably too strong a word.
 What we did was sift through our favorite horror- or monster-themed movies and TV shows, and pick out the most-memorable vehicles.

 The result?
 This pile of awesome: Our Top 10 Favorite Scary Vehicles—ever.

 10. Ford Falcon XB Pursuit (Mad Max, 1979)